-Each hypoglycemia event was assigned an associated cost and disutility, which was recorded and summarized over the model's time horizon.
+Each hypoglycemia event was assigned an associated cost and disutility, which was recorded and summarized over the model's time horizon, with appropriate discounting applied.
 These cost and utility estimates were then combined with those from the UKPDS OM2 to produce our final cost and QALY estimates.